miszalinski/working-with-me/README.md

 ## 🏠 Outside of Work

-- **Family:** Two kids 4 & 6 yo — at times may need to hard stop before 5pm to pick them up from school
+- **Family:** 2 kids 👶 🧒 4 & 6 yo — at times may need to hard stop before 5pm to pick them up from school
 - **Background:** 🇵🇱 by origin, living in 🇪🇸 since 2023.
 Still learning cultural nuances — correct me if I misread something
 - **Weekends:** Usually riding my road or gravel bike.
 Always up for a chat, no pressure to pretend interest